-- an inmate is serving a long sentence and has outstanding charges that he/she has plead not guilty to and if found guilty would not extend the sentence and is a waste of both the time and money of the judicial system; or - 2. the matter has proceeded to trial and the jury has failed to agree on a verdict and the judge has remanded the accused in custody pending another trial.
-The DPP may be of the view that another jury is again unlikely to agree on a verdict; or - 3. the person was found guilty in either the District or Supreme Court and at a later date the CCA overturned the result and directed that the matter be retried.
+- an inmate is serving a long sentence and has outstanding charges that he/she has plead not guilty to and if found guilty would not extend the sentence and is a waste of both the time and money of the judicial system; or - 2. the matter has proceeded to trial and the jury has failed to agree on a verdict and the judge has remanded the accused in custody pending another trail.
+The DPP may be of the view that another jury is again unlikely to agree on a verdict; or - 3. the inmate was found guilty in either the District or Supreme Court and at a later date the CCA overturned the result and directed that the matter be retried.
 However, due to the time already served in custody there is little to be gained by retrying the inmate.

-Following consideration by the DPP, a direction will be made to advise Corrective Services that the matter has been "NO BILLED" and if there are no other detainers the inmate is to be released from custody.
+Following consideration by the DPP, a direction will be given to the NSW Sheriff to advise Corrective Services that the matter has been "NO BILLED" and if there are no other detainers the inmate is to be released from custody.

-The notice will be sent to the Correctional Centre where the inmate is detained and/or a copy to Sentence Administration Corporate or SSA for record purposes directing that if there are no other detainers the inmate is to be released forthwith.
+The Sheriff will send a letter by fax to the Correctional Centre where the inmate is detained and a copy to Sentence Administration Branch for record purposes directing that if there are no other detainers the inmate is to be released forthwith.